hddm-devs/hddm/README.rst

 How to cite
 ===========

-If HDDM was used in your research, please cite the following:
+If HDDM was used in your research, please cite the publication_ (link to pdf):

 Wiecki TV, Sofer I and Frank MJ (2013).
 HDDM: Hierarchical Bayesian estimation of the Drift-Diffusion Model in Python.
 Front.
 Neuroinform.
 7:14. doi: 10.3389/fninf.2013.00014